Surface along which rocks move when they pass their elastic limit and break.

-rocks above the fault surface, moves downward in relation to rock below the fault surface.
+Break in rock caused by tension forces, whrer rock above the fault surface moves down relative to the rock below the fault surface.

-breaking in rocks caused by compressive forces where rock above fault surface moves upward relative to the rock below the fault surface.
+Break in rock caused by compressive forces, where rock above the fault surface moves upward relative to the rock below the fault surface.

 Break in rock caused by shear forces, where rocks move past each other without much vertical movement.